pact-wheeler/exp7/index.md

 title: Home
 ---

 My name is Daniel, welcome to my blog!
-Below, my posts are in roughly chronological order,[here]({{ site.baseurl }}/tags.html), they're by tag.
+Below, my posts are in roughly chronological order below.
+[Here]({{ site.baseurl }}/tags.html), they're by tag.

 I am a freelance consultant that mostly works with construction companies though I've worked in manufacturing, I have clients who have retail shops, and financial advising.
 I love helping owners figure out how to use their data, without another subscription.